opfesoft/sol-docs/db/world/battleground_template.md

 The orientation of the horde players upon teleport into the battleground.
 North is 0, south is Pi (3.14159).

+### StartMaxDist

+If >0 checks the distance from the start location for all players during preparation.
+If the distance is greater the player is teleported back to the start location.

 ### Weight

 Determines what battleground(s) will be more frequently chosen when using Random Battleground.